Jura-Z/TransformAccessArrayDemo/README.md

 ![TAA profiler's timeline.
 With Burst, worst possible hierarchy](Docs/Pictures/TAA-SingleParent-Burst.png)

-There is just one job that does all the work, because there is only one `TransformHierarchy` per all casters and one per all decals.
+There is just one job that does all the read-write work, because there is only one `TransformHierarchy` per all casters and one per all decals.

+*Note:* Read only jobs don't have such limitation, [see Additional note on ReadOnly transform jobs](#additional-note-on-readonly-transform-jobs)

 #### Better hierarchy: all in the root